okilbekov/Coursera-Cpp-specialization/README.md

-Solutions of the C++ course from Yandex and MIPT university.
+Some major projects from C++ specialization from Yandex and MIPT university.